corrode/corrode.github.io/content/blog/tips-for-faster-ci-builds/index.md

 ENTRYPOINT ["/usr/local/bin/app"]
 ```

-## Environment Flags To Avoid Incremental Compilation
+## Environment Flags To Disable Incremental Compilation

-Rust comes with a set of environment flags that can be used to avoid incremental compilation.
+Rust provides environment flags to disable incremental compilation.
-Why would you want to avoid it?
-Incremental compilation is a feature that speeds up local builds, but in CI, the overhead of tracking dependencies can slow down the build process.
+While incremental compilation speeds up local development builds, in CI it can actually slow down the process due to dependency tracking overhead and negatively impact caching.
-It also has a negative impact on caching.
+So it's better to switch it off:

 ```yaml
 name: Build